 I have been training in the use of ketamine since early 2021, both experientially and through structured lectures spanning medical safety and implementation to ketamine-assisted psychotherapy (known as KAP).
 While I do not practice KAP directly with my patients, it is important to understand what it offers and how it can be implemented, with some believing it is integral to ketamine’s benefits.
-My own explorations with ketamine have been my greatest teacher and I highly encourage anyone seeking ketamine therapy to choose practitioners and administrators that have experienced it themselves; you would be surprised at the number of providers that have not experienced what it is they are administering and I believe this does a disservice to patients and to this therapy.
+My own explorations with ketamine have been my greatest teacher and I highly encourage anyone seeking ketamine therapy to choose practitioners and administrators that have experienced it themselves; you would be surprised at the number of providers that have not experienced what it is they are providing and I believe this does a disservice to patients and to this therapy.
 With first-hand experience and careful observation from patients undergoing treatment, I have curated a ketamine experience elevated from other places, from needle type and placement, to eye mask choice, to medication dosing.
 Patients that have had ketamine experiences elsewhere always cite their experience with me to be superior.

 Many clinics administer ketamine via intramuscular (IM) injection or oral lozenge (also called a troche), largely for logistical ease in comparison to intravenous (IV) administration, delivered through the vein.
 For a variety of reasons I am partial to IV ketamine and this is what I choose to offer in my practice; I find it has a more gentle onset, longer duration of experience, is more quickly cleared by the body (observational, not studied), and that patients retain the memory of the experience better.
 It also provides patients a sense of comfort and control knowing the administration of the medicine can be stopped at any time (to date, I have had no patients ask for this).
 I will speak more about the different routes of administration in a future writing.